lele090302-dot/imageprocessing/README.md

 # Climate Risk Intelligence for Vietnam's Tourism Sector

-A dual-hazard geospatial analysis using image processing and computer vision techniques to assess agricultural drought risk and sea level rise across Vietnam's major tourism destinations.
+## Why This Project?

+I wanted to explore how image processing and computer vision techniques could be applied outside traditional photography or object detection problems.
+Climate risk analysis stood out because it combines geospatial data, temporal trends, and real-world infrastructure challenges.

+Vietnam’s tourism industry is highly exposed to environmental change, particularly coastal flooding and drought-related supply chain stress.
+This project investigates how open climate datasets can be transformed into interpretable risk signals for tourism destinations using computational analysis and visualisation techniques.

 Inspired by [Risklayer GmbH](https://www.risklayer.com) and their Hotel Resilient framework for multi-hazard disaster risk management in the hospitality sector.